keirthana/anbox-cloud-docs/howto/images/use-specific-release.md

 (howto-use-specific-release)=
-# How to use a specific release
+# Use a specific release

 With every new Anbox Cloud release, updated images are published.
 By default, the latest image release is pulled by AMS, but you can request a specific release with the following syntax: